 Since first appearing in an internet-alighting camera test shared by director Matt Reeves on Twitter, Robert Pattinson's Batman has been gradually unveiled as a younger, leaner and notably more emo Dark Knight than his predecessors.

 But ever since the first The Batman trailer - and the glut of increasingly epic follow-ups - we already know he can handle himself in a fight.
 And with the Riddler running rings around Gotham’s authorities, he appears to be leaning into Batman’s other title – the world’s greatest detective.
 MMA Goth Batman with a side order of Sherlock?
 Don’t mind if we do.

 Directed by Matt Reeves (War of the Planet of the Apes), Gotham is again being populated with a stellar cast.

 Andy Serkis plays Alfred, Zoë Kravitz (Divergent) is Selina Kyle/Catwoman, Jeffrey Wright (TV’s Westworld) is James Gordon and Paul Dano (Prisoners) is Edward Nashton/Riddler.
 Colin Farrell, meanwhile, will be playing Oswald Cobblepot/The Penguin, and John Turturro will take on the role of Gotham gangster kingpin, Carmine Falcone.

-The Batman is due in cinemas 1 October 2021 and will exist, for now, outside the main DCEU.
+The Batman is in cinemas 4 March 2022 and will exist, for now, outside the main DCEU.

 With a myODEON membership you can enjoy a faster, better booking experience, pay less with our Saver ticket, receive exclusive member offers, and so much more.Sign up for free